MTC Track Sessions

 - Give runners already using the track right of way.

-- Warm-up in a clockwise direction in the outside two lanes or alternatively in the park.
+- Warm-up in an anti clockwise direction in the outside two lanes or alternatively in the park.

 - During the main set use the inside two lanes only and run in an anti-clockwise direction.